 Recipients are expected to be responsive to ongoing contact from AppalTRUST to assess progress and outcomes from the award.
 Awardees are also required to present their findings at an AppalTRUST sponsored event upon request.

-Awardees will submit a one-page 4-month progress report (due by March 30) describing progress on the project, barriers to progress, new feasibility concerns or major changes to the project, continued investigator commitment, and any products from the project.
+Awardees will submit a one-page 6-month progress report describing project progress, barriers to progress, new feasibility concerns or major changes to the project, and any products from the project.

-Annual progress reports will be accompanied by a meeting with Career Enhancement Core Leads to discuss progress, challenges, and next steps.
-A final report that is one (1) page in length is due two weeks after project/funding completion (September 15, 2025).
-It must detail the tangible results, e.g., the status of external grant submission, citations from publications, presentations, community dissemination activities as appropriate, and next steps.
+A final report that is one (1) page in length is due two weeks after project/funding completion.
+It must detail the tangible results, e.g., the status of related external grant submissions, citations from publications, presentations, patents, community dissemination activities as appropriate, and next steps.

-All pilot recipients will also receive a bi-annual reporting survey to detail external grant submissions, citations from publications, presentations, community dissemination activities as appropriate, and next steps.
+All pilot recipients will also receive an annual reporting survey to detail external grant submissions, citations from publications, presentations, patents, community dissemination activities as appropriate, and next steps.

 Review Criteria